North Carolina Central University: No Ordinary, Common Barnyard Fowl

 Discover more of Durham’s unique character, just off the beaten path.

 In 1869, Preacher Edian Markum established a church and school at the intersection of Pettigrew and Fayetteville streets, which formed the nucleus around which Durham’s African American community could grow.
 That land became what Durhamites now call Hayti.
-Hayti blossomed to include Black-owned industries of all kinds, including a library, hotel, theatre, and myriad businesses.
-In 1958, however, both urban renewal and a newly constructed freeway to connect Research Triangle Park to downtown effectively dismantled the once-thriving Hayti community.
+Hayti blossomed to include a thriving, self-sufficient neighborhood of Black-owned industries of all kinds, including a library, hotel, theatre and myriad businesses.
+It was also home to Lincoln Hospital, started in 1901 primarily by Dr. Aaron Moore, one of the original founders of Durham's Black Wall Street.
+Since 1976, Lincoln has operated as Lincoln Community Health Center with a commitment to care for underserved communities to this day.

 Come for the celebratory calendar highlights, but stay for the incredible food in Hayti.
 Chefs making the journey from motion to mortar is a throughline here, with Black-owned food trucks making their way to storefronts.
 Ama’Gees Jamaican Cuisine is well known for flavorful and sometimes spicy Caribbean fare, while Nzingas Kitchen offers soul food and Cajun and Creole cuisine for breakfast, lunch and dinner.
 A few doors down from Nzingas, stop in Sweet Lovable Chocolates for gourmet chocolates that take dessert to another level.
-If you're craving a cold treat, Pelican's SnoBalls is a can't-miss stop for shaved ice and nostalgia.

 Accessibility.
 Equity.
 Unity.
 This district in particular is unapologetic in its striving to create equal opportunity for all.